andyli/blog/content/posts/2009/2009-11-24_css-only-experiements.md

-Title: CSS-only experiements
+Title: CSS-only experiments
 Date: 2009-11-24 16:35
-Tags: css, experiment
+Tags: CSS, experiment
 Slug: css-only-experiements

 In the last week I have tried to make some CSS-only experiments.
-Originally it's just an idea to play some effects with [CSS animation which now available in webkit][].
+Originally it's just an idea to play some effects with [CSS animation which now available in Webkit][].
 But at the end I am obsessed and making games with CSS...
 Yup, that's embedding game logic in the place which designed to be presentation layer only... :P